It is not always greener on the other side: Greenery perception across demographics and personalities in multiple cities: Results

 \subsection{Correlation analysis}

 \autoref{fig:green-gvi-corr} shows the overall correlations between \textit{green} perception Q scores and normalised GVI (\autoref{fig:green-gvi-overall-corr}) and based on the images' and participants' location (\autoref{fig:green-gvi-corr-heatmap}).
-The analysis reveals moderate correlations overall and within location pairs.
+The analysis reveals moderate correlations overall and weak correlations within location pairs.
 The overall correlation is significant with an R-value of $0.64$ and out of the 25 image-participant location pairs, all but one correlation is statistically significant, and in half of them (12), the R-value is $\ge 0.50$.
 Most of the highest but still moderate correlations (R-value ranging from $0.43$ to $0.65$) are found on images from Abuja rated by participants across all countries, with the highest correlation (R-value of $0.70$) on images from Amsterdam rated by participants from Chile.
 Weaker correlations (R value ranging from $0.19$ to $0.40$) are found on images from Singapore rated by participants across all countries.
+More specifically, the two weakest combinations are: participants from USA rating greenery from imagery in Singapore (0.19) and participants from Singapore rating greenery in images from there (0.28), while the two strongest pairs are participants from Chile rating greenery from imagery in Amsterdam (0.70) and participants from Singapore rating greenery from imagery in Abuja (0.65).

 A more detailed Pearson's correlation analysis is presented as scatter plots in \autoref{fig:app:green-gvi-corr-scatter_location} and \autoref{fig:app:green-gvi-corr-scatter}.
 Unlike \autoref{fig:green-gvi-corr-heatmap}, in the latter figure, images are grouped solely based on either the images' location or the participants' location, not both.
 The analysis reveals relatively strong correlations between \textit{green} perception Q scores and GVI.
 In \autoref{fig:app:green-gvi-corr-scatter}, correlations average R $\approx 0.62$ for ratings given by all participants to imagery from each city (top row), and R $\approx 0.55$ for ratings given by participants from each country to all imagery (bottom row).